 Programs and Services

-Covenant Alzheimer’s Care has developed programs and services to support the needs of patients, caregivers and families living with Alzheimer’s disease and other forms of dementia including:
+Since 1983, Covenant Care has supported the needs of patients, caregivers and families living with Alzheimer’s disease and other forms of dementia, with programs and services including:

 - The Residence: Covenant Memory Care Center